JacquesCarette/Drasil/People/Jason/code-generator/rendering-in-drasil.md

    Shouldn't this information be erased by the time we render into the various generic rendering languages we expose in `drasil-printers`?

-A complete audit of the code will show more things (for example, "Motivation" and "Purpose" are very unlikely keywords to appear in a generic printing library).
+A complete audit of the code will show more discussion topics and issues (for example, "Motivation" and "Purpose" are very unlikely keywords to appear in a generic printing library).

 ### 5. `drasil-artifacts`: A prospective library to support chunk _rendering_